Analysis | What can Senate Democrats actually get done without Republicans?

 Judicial nominees, including presidential picks for federal courts and the Supreme Court, traditionally required 60 votes to be confirmed (as far back as 1975, when the modern filibuster rules were adopted).

-But that started to change in 2013, when Democrats accused Senate Republicans – led by McConnell – of obstructing President Obama’s nominees to judicial and executive branch appointments.
+But that started to change in 2013, when Democrats accused Senate Republicans — led by McConnell — of obstructing President Barack Obama’s nominees to judicial and executive branch appointments.
 Judicial confirmations slowed to their slowest rate in 60 years.
 The Senate voted 52-48 to make judicial nominations, with the exception of Supreme Court nominees, subject to simple majority votes.

-That rule change set the stage for McConnell and the GOP caucus to do the same with Supreme Court nominees in 2017.
-During the Trump presidency, Senate Republicans confirmed three justices with simple majority votes, and confirming federal judges became a signature of McConnell’s tenure as majority leader.
-Republicans confirmed more than 200 judges during Trump’s term.
+That rule change set the stage for McConnell and the Republican caucus to do the same with Supreme Court nominees in 2017.
+During the Trump administration, Senate Republicans confirmed three justices with simple majority votes, and confirming federal judges became a signature of McConnell’s tenure as majority leader.
+Republicans confirmed more than 200 judges during President Donald Trump’s term.
 Schumer and Senate Democrats are now in a position where they can confirm judicial nominees without any Republican support.

 Legislation

-While Congressional Democrats are on the verge of celebrating Biden’s huge coronavirus stimulus package, passed without Republican support, that could be the last big piece of legislation that passes – at least without bipartisan support or a change to filibuster rules.
+While Congressional Democrats are on the verge of celebrating Biden’s huge coronavirus stimulus package, passed without Republican support, that could be the last big piece of legislation that passes without bipartisan support or a change to filibuster rules.

 That’s because the American Rescue Plan Act is being passed under reconciliation rules, a special set of rules that can be used to pass one bill per budget cycle with a simple majority.
 Democrats can likely bring up one more reconciliation bill before the 2022 midterms, when the next budget cycle comes around.